Why Eating Seasonally in Portugal Is a Must for Food Lovers

 Seasonal summer bites

-Summer in Portugal is prime time for fresh produce—especially fruits from the Algarve and Alentejo.
-Try melão and meloa (both varieties of melon), watermelon, plums, grapes, berries, apricots, and nectarines.
-June to September is peach season in Cova da Beira: a section of the Central Region, close to the border with Spain, which is legendary for its stone fruits.
+Summer in Portugal is prime time for fresh produce, especially fruits from the Algarve and Alentejo.
+Try melão and meloa (both varieties of melon).
+Enjoy watermelon, plums, grapes, berries, apricots, and nectarines.
+June to September is peach season in Cova da Beira, a section of the Central Region close to the border with Spain.
+This area is legendary for its stone fruits.

 Summer is also the best time to try fresh figs in Portugal.
 These incredibly sweet and juicy fruits are especially abundant in the Algarve.
 Another unique product of this region that’s harvested in late summer is alfarroba (carob).